Diagnostic Center South Presenters

 Jill Martinez, M.A., Education Specialist

-Jill Martinez is an education specialist at the Diagnostic Center, Southern California.
+Jill Martinez is an experienced education specialist at the Diagnostic Center, Southern California.
 She earned her M.A. in Special Education from California State University, Los Angeles.
-Jill has been in the field of special education for over 15 years and has experience working as a paraeducator, special day class teacher, inclusion specialist, and program specialist.
-She has extensive experience in the areas of program and curriculum development, instructional strategies, positive behavior support, and educational coaching.
-Jill has experience supporting special education programs at the elementary through the adult transition levels and is passionate about increasing community integration and quality of life for individuals with extensive support needs.
-Areas of particular interest include developing meaningful learning activities, working collaboratively with educational teams to increase positive outcomes for students, and supporting students who demonstrate challenging behaviors.
+Jill's diverse background includes roles as a paraeducator, special day class teacher for students with extensive support needs (ESN), inclusion specialist, and program specialist.
+Her expertise spans program and curriculum development, instructional strategies, positive behavior support, and mentoring special education teachers.
+Passionate about enhancing community integration and quality of life for individuals with ESN, Jill's key interests lie in creating meaningful and developmentally appropriate learning opportunities that support positive engagement and fostering collaborative educational teams for improved student outcomes for students with ESN and autism spectrum disorders.

 Martin Miramontes is a school psychologist at the Diagnostic Center, Southern California and director for the Positive Environment of Trainers (PENT), a statewide initiative to achieve high educational outcomes through the use of proactive positive behavioral strategies.
 He holds an M.A. in Education and is also a Board-Certified Behavior Analyst.
 Martin has worked with individuals with developmental disabilities across home, hospital treatment facilities, school, and community settings.
 Areas of expertise include autism, applied behavior analysis, and district-wide implementation of Multi-Tiered Systems of Support (MTSS)/Positive Behavioral Interventions and Supports (PBIS).
 His professional affiliations include the National Association of School Psychologists (NASP), California Association of Behavior Analysis (CalABA), and the Association for Behavior Analysis International (ABAI).